Statutory Audit Preparation and Coordination Support in 7 to 15 Working Days - Starting @ ₹9,999 Only

 Statutory audit is conducted under the Companies Act, 2013 (Sections 139 to 148) and is mandatory for all registered companies.
 Tax audit is conducted under Section 44AB of the Income Tax Act, 1961, and applies only when turnover exceeds ₹1 crore.
 Statutory audit examines financial statements holistically; tax audit focuses specifically on tax compliance and deductions.

 Internal audit under Section 138 of the Companies Act evaluates a company's internal controls and risk management, conducted by employees or hired professionals on an ongoing basis.
-External audit (statutory audit) is conducted annually by an independent CA appointed at the AGM under Section 139, providing an independent opinion on financial statements filed with the ROC.
+External audit (statutory audit) is conducted annually by an independent Professional appointed at the AGM under Section 139, providing an independent opinion on financial statements filed with the ROC.

-A statutory audit is a legal requirement under Section 139 of the Companies Act, 2013, conducted by an external CA to verify financial statements for the ROC.
+A statutory audit is a legal requirement under Section 139 of the Companies Act, 2013, conducted by an external auditor to verify financial statements for the ROC.
 Internal audit under Section 138 is an operational review of internal controls for management.
 Statutory audit produces a formal audit report; internal audit generates recommendations for the board and audit committee.

 Audit-related forms (ADT-1, AOC-4, MGT-7) are filed electronically on the MCA portal (mca.gov.in) and processed by the Registrar of Companies office under whose jurisdiction your company is registered.
 India has 25 RoC offices across states.
 Your RoC is determined by your company's registered office address, not your auditor's location.